giampaolo/psutil/docs/index.rst

 Development guide
 =================

-If you want to develop psutil take a look at the `development guide`_.
+If you want to develop psutil take a look at the `DEVGUIDE.rst`_.

 Platforms support history
 =========================